Interview with Art Official & Israel Starr

 Dad lives the lyrics too - I don't think I know anyone more ital living then Pops.
 I could go on about Pops but I'd have to write a book hahaha!
 Bless up Pop!

-You both recently released a tune - Foundation - which pays homage to the pioneers of the NZ reggae scene.
-It's one of the first of its kind for NZ reggae!
+You both recently released a tune – Foundation – which pays homage to the pioneers of the NZ reggae scene.
 Who are some of the people you have looked to within the Aotearoa scene as both an example and inspiration?

 Art - It's a blessing to have someone or something influence you so much and it's important to show that love and respect - countless people and songs have influenced me and I have continual mad love for them!